bergesinstitute/graf-method/book-1-unit-1.md

 not a particular one that she already knows about.

 Here are the articles in Spanish.
-They have to match the noun both in gender (masculine/feminine) and number (singular, i.e. one/plural, i.e more than one).
+They have to match the noun both in gender (masculine/feminine) and number (singular, i.e. one/plural, i.e. more than one).

 ## Definite article (the)